TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 4/Job 4.4.md

 ---

-Thy words have upholden him that was falling, And thou hast made firm the feeble knees.
+Your words have supported him who was falling, You have made firm the feeble knees.